-Shannon Kolakowski’s book When Depression Hurts Your Relationship: How to Regain Intimacy and Reconnect with Your Partner When You’re Depressed is now available on Amazon, Barnes and Nobles, New Harbinger Publications, and other major booksellers!
+Shannon Kolakowski’s book When Depression Hurts Your Relationship: How to Regain Intimacy and Reconnect with Your Partner When You’re Depressed is now available on Amazon.com, Barnes and Nobles bookstores and online, New Harbinger Publications, and other major booksellers!
 Visit NewHarbinger.com and click on “Accessories” for the downloadable materials from the book.

-Dr. Shannon’s second book, Single, Shy and Looking for Love: A Dating Guide For the Shy and Socially Anxious will be released in October of 2014.
+Dr. Shannon’s second book, Single, Shy and Looking for Love: A Dating Guide For the Shy and Socially Anxious will hit bookshelves in October of 2014.

 For updates on the books– and the latest relationship blogs from Dr. Shannon– subscribe to our newsletter on the right.